ejconlon/ltlspec/docs/Milestone1.md

 4. Leave the channel

 The server sends acknowledgements and responses to these operations and forwards chat messages to all other members of the system.

+The system is modeled [here](https://github.com/ejconlon/ltlspec/blob/master/src/Ltlspec/Models/Chat.hs).
+The theory for this system is `chatTheory` and a generated trace can be found in `systemTrace`.

 ### Dining Philosophers